bobtronic73/free-DCTL/README.md

 ### Parameters
 * Stops: The linear slope factor or exposure stops when in Exposure mode
 * Exposure Ramp: when enabled the ramp is expressed as exposure stops
+* Gray: Value of mid gray

+## Value
+A simple value generator, useful for testing.

+### Parameters
+* Value: The output value of the generator